davidjsanders/k8s-terraform/README.md

 * helpers/apply.sh
 * helpers/destroy.sh

-## Required Azure Resources
+## Required Resources
-The following Azure resources need to be created in advance of running the scripts:
+The following resources need to be created in advance of running the scripts:

 * Terraform must be installed on the workstation running the script.
 > NOTE The scripts were tested with v0.11.8